godaddy/warehouse.ai/README.md

 Warehouse can be used for different use cases in different ways.
 At GoDaddy we mainly use it for storing and serving our web applications compiled assets.
 Our apps workflow can be summarized as following:

 1. Engineers create a new service or package version and release it (e.g., `npm publish`, `git push <tag>`)
-1. A CICD workflow is triggered and run the Webpack builds
+1. A CICD workflow is triggered and runs the Webpack builds
 1. When all builds are completed, the CICD workflow uploads the assets to Warehouse

 ## Get Started